sugarsack/sugar/docs/tutor_runner_module.md

 ``` important:: Every time you use **"r:"** prefix for some field, it will make it **required**.
 ```

-Additionally to that, _sometimes_ might be returned `cpu` as well.
+Additionally to that, _sometimes_ sometimes might return `cpu` value as well.
 This means that the implementation is not _obligated_ to return the following:

 ```json